 We're not going to walk through every step of the process, as NiceHash already has multiple tutorials.
 The short summary is that you need to register with the service, and you should have your own Bitcoin wallet somewhere (e.g. at Coinbase or some other service).
 Then you download the NiceHash mining software, configure it to mine to your BTC address (provided by NiceHash), and you're all set.
 Your BTC will accumulate on NiceHash, and you can transfer it out whenever you like — which is a good idea since you never know if or when another successful hack might occur.

 NiceHash has several options, ranging in degree of complexity.
 The easiest is to use the new QuickMiner, which is a web interface to a basic mining solution.
 You download the QuickMiner software, run that, and the webpage allows you to start and stop mining — you don't even need to put in your BTC address.
-It's dead simple, though oddly the numbers (in my experience) are quite different from reality.
-For example, in a brief test QuickMiner suggested it was earning over $15 per day (on an RTX 3090), and noted we "could be making 16% more" by using NiceHashMiner (which we'll get to next).
+It's dead simple, though the numbers can fluctuate quite a bit.
+For example, in a brief test QuickMiner suggested it was earning over $7 per day (on an RTX 3090), and noted we "could be making 16% more" by using NiceHashMiner (which we'll get to next).
 Except, after letting both versions run for a bit, QuickMiner seemed to stabilize at the same performance level as NiceHashMiner.
 YMMV.

 Next up is NiceHashMiner, which is what most people will want to use.
 It's more complex in some ways than QuickMiner, but it has more options that can improve overall profitability.
 By default, it will ask you to log in using your NiceHash account details.
 Alternatively, you can use the NiceHash app on your phone to scan a QR code, or just input your BTC address manually.